FallCall Lite + Apple Watch : Review

 The FallCall marketing material mentions that you can use Siri to call for help.
 This is an intriguing capability.
 The command is “Hey Siri, send for help using FallCall Lite“.

-I tried this out.
+I tried this out (in 2018).
 The first time it called 911.
 The second time it worked correctly and had FallCall Lite send out a notification.
 But the notification went to my care group rather than to the professional responder.
 So this does not seem to be quite right as yet.
 (Siri often has trouble understanding me correctly so I am not sure whether this is a problem with the FallCall Lite App, or with Siri).